Myths Busted: Registering With Wounded Warrior Project

 Visit woundedwarriorproject.org and click “Join.”
 Or register by phone by calling 888.WWP.ALUM

-When registering online, you’ll complete a form to begin the registration process and provide contact information.
+When registering online, you’ll have the option to go through the Online Instant Verification Process, ID.Me, or complete a form to begin registering and provide contact information.

 WWP will contact you about your registration within seven to 10 days of submitting your form.